nop33/si/src/content/blog/building-the-field-of-long-term-governance-si’s-research-approach/index.md

 **Support us or collaborate with us**

-If you are interested in our work and would like to support or collaborate with us, do [get in touch](https://www.simoninstitute.ch/get-involved/#get-in-touch)!
+If you are interested in our work and would like to support or collaborate with us, please, do [get in touch](https://www.simoninstitute.ch/get-involved/#get-in-touch)!

+*Photo credit: seedlings by [Ryan Lange](https://unsplash.com/@ryanlange?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText).*